40843245/MySoftwareCode/Application/Converter/Text to Microsoft word/Text to Microsoft Word download and usage tutorial.md

 # Use
 step 1:
+## create a blank file.
-Create an object for the blank document.
+To create an object for the blank document.
 Type such following line in your IDE. doc = aw.Document()

+## modifying the existing file.
+To modifying the existing file.
+Type such following line in your IDE. doc = aw.Document('test.text')

 step 2:
 To create a document builder to add content to the document.